Jane Wilson-Howarth

-Jane Wilson-Howarth CF, BSc (hons), MSc (Oxon), BM, DCH, DCCH, DFSRH, FRSTM&H, FFTM RCPS (Glasg) (born 1954) is a British physician, lecturer and author.
+Jane Wilson-Howarth is a British physician, lecturer and author.
 She has written three travel health guides, two travel narratives, a novel and a series of wildlife adventures for children.
-She has also contributed to anthologies of travellers tales, has written innumerable articles for non-specialist readers, and many scientific/academic papers.
+She has also contributed to anthologies of travellers' tales; she has also written multiple health articles for non-specialist readers, and many academic papers.

 Personal life

-Jane Wilson was born in Epsom Hospital, Surrey, as one of the three children of Peggy (Margaret) Thomas (1926–2015), from London, and a bibliophile, Joe Wilson (1920–2011), from Ballymena in Northern Ireland.
+Jane Wilson was born in Epsom Hospital, Surrey, one of the three children of Peggy (Margaret) Thomas (1926–2015), from London, and a bibliophile, Joe Wilson (1920–2011), from Ballymena in Northern Ireland.
 She grew up in Stoneleigh, a suburb just north of Ewell Village.
 She is married to Simon Howarth and the couple live between East Anglia and Kathmandu.

 Education

-She attended Stoneleigh East County Infants, Junior and Senior Schools, and also Cheam High School, but was challenged by dyslexia.
+She attended Stoneleigh East County Infants', Junior and Senior Schools, and also Cheam High School, but was challenged by dyslexia.
 She left school at 16 to study for an Ordinary National Diploma in sciences at Ewell Technical College (now North East Surrey College of Technology).
+In March 2025, she was appointed an honorary fellow of the college.

 She then studied biological sciences at Plymouth Polytechnic, concentrating on invertebrates, pollution studies, environmental resource management, and completed a research project on cave microclimate and its influence on collembola.
 This involved countless trips into Radford Cave and led to her first publication.
 During cave exploration in the UK she made extensive collections of invertebrates to document the species living in lightless environments.
 In 1976 she was awarded a travelling scholarship by the Winston Churchill Memorial Trust, which funded a trip to Nepal.

-The Nepal connection led to a veterinary research job and she wrote a thesis about rabbit parasites for an MSc from Corpus Christi College, Oxford.
-Through this work she developed both an interest in immunology and a plan to work to help the poor in emerging nations.
+The Nepal connection led to a veterinary research job and she wrote a thesis about rabbit parasites for an MSc degree from Corpus Christi College, Oxford.
+Through this work, she developed both an interest in immunology and a plan to work to help the poor in emerging nations.
 She then studied for a medical degree at the University of Southampton.

 She gained a Diploma in Child Health (Royal College of Physicians, London 1992), a Diploma in Community Child Health (Royal College of Physicians, RCGP and Public Health Faculty, Edinburgh 1992), a Diploma of the Faculty of Sexual and Reproductive Healthcare (Royal College of Obstetricians and Gynaecologists 2007) and a fellowship in the Faculty of Travel Medicine, Royal College of Physicians and Surgeons of Glasgow in 2009.
 She was also elected a fellow of the British Global and Travel Health Association in 2017.

 Medical career

-Since qualifying as a doctor of medicine, Wilson-Howarth has worked in general medicine and obstetrics and gynaecology in Swindon, orthopaedics in Salisbury and paediatrics at the John Radcliffe Hospital in Oxford.
+Since qualifying as a doctor of medicine, Wilson-Howarth has worked in general medicine plus obstetrics and gynaecology in Swindon, orthopaedics in Salisbury and paediatrics at the John Radcliffe Hospital in Oxford.
 She was employed on various child survival and hygiene promotion projects in Sri Lanka, Pakistan, Indonesia, India and Nepal.
-Wilson-Howarth served as a National Health Service general practitioner (GP) in Cambridgeshire for over 15 years when she taught Cambridge medical students about general practice and also international health.
+Wilson-Howarth served as a National Health Service general practitioner in Cambridgeshire for more than 15 years when she taught Cambridge medical students about general practice and international health.